kubewarden/docs/docs/tutorials/publish-policy-to-artifact-hub.md

 Artifact Hub requires you to physically host container image repositories on a container registry or a web server.
-Refer to the *"[distributing policies](../distributing-policies)"* section for more information on how to host your policies.
+Refer to the [distributing policies](../explanations/distributing-policies) section for more information on how to host your policies.
 :::